Billy Lee Chadd: Legal proceedings

 While imprisoned, he wrote, "Dark Secrets," a 57-page autobiography detailing his life and crimes.
-Intending to publish and make a profit from it, the manuscript was instead taken as evidence for his trial.
+Chadd intended to profit from the manuscript's publication, but instead it was taken as evidence for his trial.
 In 1979, Chadd changed his plea from innocent to guilty, and was sentenced to death for Hewitt's murder and received a life sentence for Franklin's murder, as the death penalty was deemed unconstitutional at the time of that crime.
 Although Chadd had originally been adamant about receiving the death penalty, he decided that he wanted to live after being convicted.
-The California Supreme Court ordered a retrial because Chadd changed his plea against his lawyer's wishes, and the court deemed that defendants can not plea guilty to capital crimes if their lawyers object.
+The California Supreme Court ordered a retrial because Chadd changed his plea against his lawyer's wishes, and the court deemed that defendants can not plead guilty to capital crimes if their lawyers object.
 After receiving a life sentence in Nevada for murdering Delmar Bright, he again pleaded guilty to Franklin and Hewit's murders in exchange for the prosecution not to seeking a death sentence.
 In all he received three life sentences in prison for the murders and an additional 13 years for the Chula Vista rapes and kidnappings.
 He is now imprisoned at Mule Creek State Prison.